-Sandwiched between Puerto Rico and Trinidad and Tobago, St. Kitts and Nevis offers a compelling mix of West Indian, French and English influences.
+Located between Puerto Rico and Trinidad and Tobago, the islands of St. Kitts and Nevis offers a compelling mix of West Indian, French and English influences.
 Numerous ancient British forts dot the landscape, so history buffs are sure to have a field day.
 The islands roughly form the shape of a baseball and bat, and the channel between them is known as The Narrows.
 At 1,156 meters, Mount Liamuiga is the highest point here, and it’s well worth it to hike to its summit to take in the amazing views.
 From scenic railway rides to wonderfully secluded, tranquil beaches, it’s easy to see why St. Kitts and Nevis is such a popular destination.

 - Capital city – Basseterre